binapani-edu/blog/blogs/journey-of-social-media/content.md

 Professional networking made its debut, turning the digital world into a place for **career development** and **business connections**.

-[LinkedIn](https://linkedin.com)'s early development trace back to co-founder **Reid Hoffman**'s living room in 2002, with its formal launch occurring on May 5, 2003 by Hoffman along with Allen Blue, Konstantin Guericke, Eric Ly, and Jean-Luc Vaillant.
+[LinkedIn](https://linkedin.com)'s early development can be traced back to co-founder **Reid Hoffman**'s living room in 2002, with its formal launch occurring on May 5, 2003, by Hoffman along with Allen Blue, Konstantin Guericke, Eric Ly, and Jean-Luc Vaillant.
 It pioneered **professional-focused social networking platform**, providing a dedicated space for career management and business engagement.[[18]](#18)

 Unlike other early social platforms focused on personal or entertainment-based connections, LinkedIn emphasized **real identities**, **formal networking**, and **career development**.
-Users crafted comprehensive profiles functioning as digital CVs and resumes, documenting professional backgrounds, academic credentials, work history, skills & competencies, and professional endorsements.
+Users crafted comprehensive profiles functioning as digital CVs and resume, documenting professional backgrounds, academic credentials, work history, skills & competencies, and professional endorsements.
 This enabled professionals to connect with colleagues, mentors, and industry peers.[[19]](#19)

 Core functionalities encompassed: